-- 1. Reimbursement rates for meals are proposed by the ADOA Director, reviewed and approved by the JLBC, and published by the ADOA. - 2.
-Meals, the cost of which are less than or equal to the published limits, may be reimbursed when purchased and consumed in conjunction with official State business. - 3.
-To be eligible for reimbursement, the meal must, except as otherwise provided, be consumed while the traveler is in travel status. - 4.
-To be in travel status, a traveler must be more than fifty (50) miles from both the traveler's residence and his regular duty post. - Meals that are reimbursed to a traveler when the travel does not involve an overnight stay or a substantial period of sleep or rest are taxable income to the traveler. - 6.
-Reimbursement for meals may not exceed the lesser of the actual amount paid for the meal and incidentals or maximum meal and incidentals reimbursement rate. - 7.
+- 5. To be in travel status, a traveler must be more than fifty (50) miles from both the traveler's residence and his regular duty post. - 6.
+Meals that are reimbursed to a traveler when the travel does not involve an overnight stay or a substantial period of sleep or rest are taxable income to the traveler. - 7.
+Reimbursement for meals may not exceed the lesser of the actual amount paid for the meal and incidentals or maximum meal and incidentals reimbursement rate. - 8.
 The meal reimbursement rate includes the cost of the meal, tax, tip and the cost of transportation between places of lodging or business and places where meals are acquired or consumed, if meals cannot be obtained within a reasonable distance from one's lodging or temporary duty post.